-Can I use iCalmDog 3.0 myself, or is it only for dogs?
+Can I use iCalmDog 5.0 myself, or is it only for pets?

 Yes, there are many additional human benefits.
 You can pair the Bluetooth function with your mobile device and listen to any music you own or are streaming.
 (Just don’t tell Buster.)

-What is the difference between the calming music for dogs and cats?
+What is the difference between your calming music for dogs and cats?